 - Salt and pepper: add to taste.

 There is more than one way of preparing vegetables for this dish.
-You can:
+You can either:

-3) Peel then cut the carrots and potatoes into small cubes and boil separately in salted water (approx. 11 minutes for the potatoes and 9 minutes for the carrots).
+- 3) peel then cut the carrots and potatoes into small cubes then boil separately in salted water (approx. 11 minutes for the potatoes and 9 minutes for the carrots).
 Plunge into ice water for a few minutes to stop the cooking process and cool.

 Step-by-step recipe instructions

-- TIP: If cooking the vegetables in the same pot you will probably have to take the carrots out of the pot a little sooner than the potatoes (these might take longer to cook).
-Also, if cooking the vegetables unpeeled you do not have to add salt to the pot.
+- TIP: If cooking the vegetables in the same pot you might want to take the carrots out of the pot a little sooner than the potatoes (these might take longer to cook).
+This will depend on the size of your vegetables.

 2. Boil eggs: In the meantime, boil the eggs.
 Place the eggs in a small pot, add water, cover and bring to the boil then remove from the heat and set aside, still covered, for about 8 minutes.
 Drain then immerse in ice water for 1-2 minutes (after 30 seconds add more ice water if required).
 Drain and peel the eggs then finely dice.
 Set aside.

 3. Assemble Olivier salad: To a large mixing bowl add the cubed potatoes and carrots, eggs, peas, ham, onion and pickles.
 Add the dill, mayonnaise, sour cream, mustard, lemon juice and a generous amount of pepper.
 Gently stir the mixture.
-Taste the salad and add more salt and pepper if required.
+Taste the salad and adjust the seasoning, if required.
 Chill for 4 hours, if possible, before serving.

 Serving suggestions

-Olivye vegetable salad is perfect for any celebration or potluck party.
-For example, you can serve it for Easter brunch alongside smoked salmon deviled eggs, ham, crusted salmon and other East European foods including meat jelly and horseradish beets.
+This hearty Russian olivye salad with potatoes is the perfect side dish for any celebration, brunch or potluck party.
+You can serve it alongside smoked salmon deviled eggs, salmon pate and other East European foods including pickled herring, meat jelly and horseradish beets.

 What other ingredients can be used in olivye salad